TabbedOut/django_canary_endpoint/README.md

     make test
     open coverage/index.html

-For more thorough multi-Django version testing, (`arc lint` will not run this)
+For more thorough multi-Django version testing use:
-use:

     tox